Do you find you are constantly changing the apps you use?

 Stick with what you know.

-If you have any questions about anything I've mentioned, then please get in touch; details are in the show notes.
+If you have any questions or comments about anything I've mentioned, then please get in touch.

 This post contains affiliate links.
 If you purchase from these links then I may receive a commission.
 This does not affect the price you will pay.
 Thank you.